Mesa Filipino Moderne SM North EDSA (Eat)

 account_circleJanine Daquio

-Sometimes you would find yourself with your friends strolling, traveling, or perhaps bullying.
-However, friends are the people you can have heart-to-heart talks with.
-This is exactly what you can do when you take a seat with your friends at mesa while enjoying the delectable dishes being served.
+Sometimes, you might find yourself with friends — strolling, traveling, or perhaps teasing one another.
+However, friends are also the people you can have heart-to-heart talks with.
+This is exactly what you can do when you take a seat with your friends at Mesa, while enjoying the delectable dishes being served.

 Restaurant in SM North: Mesa Restaurant

-The Mesa opened last July 2013, but I haven’t noticed it that much, because it is located on the topmost floor of SM North where there are other restaurants too yet people seldom pass by.
-After the waitress has taken our orders, we saw this stunning glass.
+Mesa opened in July 2013, but I hadn’t noticed it much because it’s located on the topmost floor of SM North, where there are several other restaurants, yet people seldom pass by.
+After the waitress took our orders, we noticed this stunning glass.
 See?

 A Filipino cuisine restaurant in SM North